 Projects

 Andreas Stucken is increasingly active as a curator for international artists.
-He curated the exhibitions "Hybrid Structures" by the Chinese artist Tang Hui in the Searching Art Center in Gulangyu, Fujian, China (2025); and "reflections" in the New Gallery Landshut (2025) and "DEGI-DEGI" in the Domagk Hall 50, Munich (2020) by the American artist Mark Harrington.
+He curated the exhibitions "Hybrid Structures" by the Chinese artist Tang Hui in the Searching Art Center in Gulangyu, Fujian, China (2025); and "reflections" in the Neue Galerie Landshut (2025) and "DEGI-DEGI" in the Domagk Hall 50, Munich (2020) by the American artist Mark Harrington as well as "Das gelbe Zelt with 48 international artists at augsburg contemporary

 Reflection on Surface | Mark Harrington's paintings unsettle the viewer's visual habits and are therefore not immediately apparent.
 They consist not only of a single support; in his latest works, he combines up to four of them, in different formats and each with a different reading direction.
 The painting material used is acrylic on linen, stretched over a grid-like wooden substructure.
 Other works, in turn, consist of acrylic on cardboard.
 Accordingly, we are not just talking about pictures in the conventional sense, but of pictorial objects.
 But all this is only the outward appearance that conceals another level.
 Harrington does not just paint; he literally works physically on his pictures.
 The recognizable surface consists of several layers of thickly applied paint, which are then applied while wet using specially manufactured tools.
 He does not use brushes.
 The result is the frozen progress of the process in its final state, as well as paint surfaces with lines that require a second and third look to fully comprehend their beauty.
 Mark Harrington was born in Bakersfield, California, in 1952.
 From an art historical perspective, he can be located in abstraction and minimalism.
 He does not submit to the zeitgeist, but rather continually develops his position over the years and defends it to this day.
 In this sense, his conceptual work stands alone in contemporary painting and deserves to be reflected upon, especially in an increasingly superficial world.
 Therefore, the exhibition title "reflections" is both a programmatic statement and an invitation to reflect on Mark Harrington's work!